 Many thought that their defeat would mean the end of The Covenant, but that was not the case.
 Having failed in their attempt to address the economic development boondoggles of the past, The Covenant then turned its attention to the economic development boondoggles of the present, in particular the $13 million dollar project to convert the former Indian Motocycle building into apartments.

 The legendary Indian Motocycle Company had ceased manufacturing activities in Winchester Square in 1953.
-Its two large factory buildings remained partially in use throughout the 1950's and 60's through retail outlets on the ground floor, in particular the popular King's Department Store.
-In the 1970's however, the buildings became completely abandoned and fell into ever more serious states of deterioration and disrepair.
-Finally, the larger of the two buildings was declared to be in such a state of structural weakness that there was a danger that it might simply topple over onto State Street, possibly resulting in injury or loss of life for any vehicle or pedestrian unlucky enough to be passing by when it fell.
+Its two large factory buildings remained partially in use throughout the 1950's and 60's, mostly through retail outlets on the ground floor, in particular the popular King's Department Store.
+In the 1970's however, the buildings became completely abandoned and soon fell into ever more serious states of disrepair.
+Ultimately, the larger of the two buildings was declared to be in such a state of structural weakness that there was a danger that it might simply topple over onto State Street, possibly resulting in injury or loss of life for any vehicle or pedestrian unlucky enough to be passing by when it fell.
 Therefore, in 1984 it was torn down by the city for the sake of public safety.

 The smaller building, although also in tough shape, was becoming the subject of speculation for renovation as a housing project.
 Three prominent businessmen, Merwin Rubin, H. Joel Rahn and Jeffrey Sagalyn were trying to put together a proposal using taxpayer funds to renovate the building and redesign it for commercial use as an upscale condo complex.
 Not everyone, however, believed that to be the best use of the building or the site.